Senior Professor of Peace and Conflict Research, since 2012.

-Wallensteen’s first research concerned economic sanctions and he continues to be engaged in this issue.
+Wallensteen’s first major research project concerned economic sanctions and he continues to be engaged in this issue.
 In 2001-2003 the Department and Wallensteen led an inter-governmental effort to reform UN sanctions and making targeted sanctions work more effectively.
 The website smartsanctions.se reports on this.
 In the new Alva Myrdal center for nuclear disarmament, Wallensteen will coordinate a working group dealing with sanctions and non-proliferation of nuclear weapons, beginning 2021.

 In Uppsala the course Classics in Peace Research is regularly offered to the new Ph.D. candidates.